 This leads to more free traffic.
 Yay!

-There are many different factors that search engines use to figure out which article to show when somebody types a question or phrase in the search bar.
+There are many different factors that search engines use to figure out which article to show when somebody types a question or phrase in the search bar (source).

 Search engines use several metrics to measure the quality of content.
 (Not to mention these metrics are constantly updated and revised).

-Keywords, blog length, paragraphing and uniqueness are some of the factors that help determine the credibility of a blog post.
+Keywords, blog length, expert knowledge, and uniqueness are some of the factors that help determine the credibility of a blog post.
 Copywriters and businesses spend hours to give their blog posts a perfect shape.

 How to write SEO friendly articles?

-Search Engine Optimization (SEO) and SEO friendly article is an article created to get more visitors from search engines.
+Search Engine Optimization (SEO) friendly articles are created to get more visitors from search engines.
 The articles are written on the keywords in phrases or questions that people are currently searching for.

 Start with the Planning Phase